Primeras impresiones sobre el tankeo en el SWtOR

 totally half-baked feature and the only reason people will do it is for

-• Skill trees are 100% illusion of choice.
+easy, fast, XP while leveling and free credits at the level cap. - Skill trees are 100% illusion of choice.
 There is only 1 right way

 to spend talent points and be effective at your intended role.
 There is a